bakkeby/st-flexipatch/README.md

         ~in that it treats the background and foreground colors as distinct from palette colours 01~ ~and 07 in order to facilitate the use of theme setting scripts like~ [~theme.sh~](https://github.com/lemnos/theme.sh) ~which expect these colours to be distinct~

+   - reflow
+      - allows st to be resized without cutting off text when the terminal window is made larger again
+      - text wraps when the terminal window is made smaller

    - [relativeborder](https://st.suckless.org/patches/relativeborder/)
       - allows you to specify a border that is relative in size to the width of a cell in the